alecramsay/T/docs/commands/inspect.md

 # inspect

 Show descriptive statistics for the numeric columns of the table on the top of the stack.

+## Syntax

+`inspect(match=None)`

+Parameters:

-By default, show all numeric columns.
+- **match**: str, optional -- By default, show all numeric columns.
 If a string is provided, show only columns with that string in the name.

 ## Examples